zsquareplusc/wipy-environment/README.rst

 Overview
 ========
-Some code for the wipy_ board, facilitating setup network and running code from the SD card.
+Some code for the WiPy_ board, facilitating setup network and running code from the SD card.